Defamation (Dutch criminal law)

 Defamation (Smaad) in Dutch criminal law is a form of insult where someone's honor or good name is attacked through a concrete accusation, made with the aim of publicizing it.
 When defamation is committed by means of a document, illustration or audio recording, it is called libel (smaadschrift).

 Defamation and libel belong to expression offenses and have been punishable as crimes in Netherlands since the introduction of the Dutch Criminal Code in 1886.
 Since then, the provisions on defamation and libel have not been fundamentally changed by the legislator.
 They have only been adapted to technological and social developments.

 Defamation differs from other forms of insult by the requirement of a concrete accusation and the aim of publicizing it.
 The accusation does not have to be untrue; an accusation relating to a true act can also be defamatory.
 However, someone who in good faith could assume that the accusation was based on truth and also served the public interest is not punishable.
 The same applies to someone who acted in necessary self-defense.
 Under certain circumstances, freedom of expression can also preclude a conviction for defamation.

-Calumny (Dutch: laster) is a qualified form of defamation in Dutch criminal law.
-Calumny occurs when all elements of defamation are met and the perpetrator also knows that the accusation is untrue.
+Slander (Dutch: laster) is a qualified form of defamation in Dutch criminal law.
+Slander occurs when all elements of defamation are met and the perpetrator also knows that the accusation is untrue.